Vendetta (1991 video game): Reception

-In Japan, Game Machine listed Vendetta on their August 1, 1991 issue as being the third most-successful table arcade unit of the month.
+In Japan, Game Machine listed Vendetta as the third most successful table arcade unit of July 1991.
 In North America, it was the top-grossing new video game on the RePlay arcade charts in September 1991.

-British gaming magazine The One reviewed Vendetta in 1991, reviewing it alongside 'D.D.
-Crew, stating that "one will probably face into insignificance at the expense of the other.
+British gaming magazine The One reviewed Vendetta in 1991, reviewing it alongside D.D.
+Crew, calling both "quite excellent" and stating that "one will probably fade into insignificance at the expense of the other.
 If it was up to me, Konami's Vendetta would be the one to take the prizes."
-The One praises D.D.
-Crew's sprite size and "well-crafted" graphics, however, they call the gameplay "fine" but "all a bit sterile", stating that Vendetta has "a lot more atmosphere", and the graphics, while smaller, are "much more imaginatively drawn - and the animations are smooth and inventive."
-The One states that "Vendetta has both class and imagination" and calls its gameplay "a cathartic experience".
+The One states that Vendetta has "a lot more atmosphere" than D. D. Crew, and praises its graphics as being "moody, much more imaginatively drawn - and the animations are smooth and inventive", despite the game having smaller sprites.
+The review concludes with, "Vendetta has both class and imagination," and calls its gameplay "a cathartic experience".

 Sinclair User magazine awarded it "Best Beat'Em Up Game" in 1991, along with Technōs Japan's WWF WrestleFest.

+A 2022 video game, Final Vendetta, paid homage to Vendetta.

-In 2023, Time Extension included the game on their top 25 "Best Beat 'Em Ups of All Time" list.
+In 2023, Time Extension included the game on their Top 25 "Best Beat 'Em Ups of All Time" list.